Perfect Hot Cross Buns

 Instructions

-- HEAT THE OVEN: Heat the oven to 180°C / 350°F and line a rectangular dish with baking paper.
+- HEAT THE OVEN: Heat the oven to 180°C / 350°F (160° Fan force) and line a rectangular dish with baking paper.
 Turn the dough out of the bowl onto a lightly floured surface, and divide it into 8 equal portions (I find it is always easier to weigh the pieces to ensure the hot cross buns are uniform in size).

 - SHAPE THE DOUGH: Roll each piece of dough into a tight ball and place it into the prepared baking dish – barely touching each other.
-Cover the dish with a clean tea towel and allow it to rise for half an hour while you prepare the paste for the crosses.
+Cover the dish with a clean cloth and allow it to rise for half an hour while you prepare the paste for the crosses.

 Notes